Paint

 Neutral Colors

 Colors that are not found on the color wheel such as gray, beige and brown.
 Neutral colors are muted shades that appear to lack color but often have underlying hues that change with different lighting.
 The lighter ones can reflect the colors around them.
-Though not on the color wheel, they complement primary and secondary colors.
+Though not on the color wheel, they complement primary & secondary colors.

 Neutral colors can be complex in tone, as mixing different colors creates unique shades.
 For example, greige is a mix of light gray and beige, with yellow hues in natural light and gray in fluorescent lighting.
 (Natural light refers to lighting generated from a natural source like the sun.)